opengovfoundation/hr-manual/markdown/manual.md

 Employees are able to work from home and/or remotely and the organization will make all efforts to ensure a comparable work experience regardless of where an employee is located.

-Any time that you won't be available during the regular work day (9 AM to 5 PM locally) should be put on your calendar and the organization's calendar.
+Any time that you won't be available during the regular work day (9 AM to 5 PM locally) should be put on your work calendar so your colleagues will know that you are not available.

 ### Vacation & Leave Policy
 We are closed on all [Federal holidays](https://www.opm.gov/policy-data-oversight/pay-leave/pay-administration/fact-sheets/holidays-work-schedules-and-pay), the day after Thanksgiving, and during the week between Christmas and the New Year.